hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 board is either contained by another board or by a board group.
 Board groups are either orphans(contained at the root of the virtual tree of boards and board groups) or parented by another board group.

+### Cross-board backlinking

+This idea is taken from various imageboards already in place.
+Using the convenient property that posts can be globally identified and referenced, Quorum posts can reference other posts, regardless whether they're in different threads or even different boards.
+The interface for this feature
+would:

+-    Allow users to hover over backlinks to display a preview
+-    Click on posts to expand them inline
+-    View the list of posts that reference a specific post, divided by posts that are in the same thread, posts that are in the same board, and posts that are on different boards.
+-    Automatically recognize and create backlinks using the syntax >>`post_id`

 Permissions